Management plan compartment 3

 Collection and propagation of acorns or oak seedlings from the common would provide a suitable source.

-3) Diversify structure of willow carr and maintain extent.
+3C.3) Diversify structure of willow carr and maintain extent.
 Head of valley NW corner of subcompartment.
-Coppice selected willows annually or biennially on a 10 year rotation (<50% total in this period) to maintain carr habitat, reduce potential drying out and maintain good cover.
+Coppice selected willows occasionally on a 10 year rotation (<50% total in this period) to maintain carr habitat, reduce potential drying out and maintain good cover.

-5) Repair exclosures in valley bottom by 2011.
+3C.5) Maintain exclosures in valley bottom.
 Either side of gully towards southern end.
-Re-construct damaged parts.
+Repair damaged parts.
 To be used in alder gully monitoring highlighted in surveys.

 Subcompartment 3D (3.8 ha)